 It probably sounds weird to you, and that’s good, because it’s definitely not normal.
 I have very powerful anxiety about going to doctors.
 It’s not that I’m afraid of germs or anything, it’s that I a) have anxiety around new situations and had never been to this urgent care location before, b) had an experience being not believed by multiple doctors when I was little, eventually leading to major medical repercussions (a common theme among lots of people and primarily women, but maybe I’ll give that TEDTalk later), and c) significantly, I have anxiety tied to healthcare because of dealing with so many changes and lapses in insurance over my lifetime, and it’s meant that the financial ramifications of doctors visits have always terrified me, since they’ve been completely unknown (a staple of the U.S. healthcare system).

 Getting government-funded healthcare was a long series of hoops to jump through, but we did it every year for my teenage and college-aged life after my dad lost his job.
 But there was one year during college when, for whatever reason (failing to jump through 1 of the 100 hoops?), I didn’t get the assistance.
-I went, I believe, 6 months without coverage, constantly worried that I would get sick or hurt and end up in medical debt.
+I went almost a year without coverage, constantly worried that I would get sick or hurt and end up in medical debt.
 My University also required that all students be insured, so I was breaking the rules, too.